 While it may not be business as usual, the major broadband providers are still carrying out switches and set-ups for new customers, with some products currently unavailable due to the restrictions of engineer visits.

-This means that the following broadband products are available to purchase as normal:
+This means that the following broadband products might not proceed as normal for the next several weeks:

 - Full Fibre/Fibre-to-the-premises installations